 - 1. Customers granted transmission through Preemption or retaining transmission through exercising their ROFR will be billed in accordance with BPA applicable rate schedule(s) in effect at the time. - a.
 Customers who successfully exercise ROFR will be granted new service as an extension of their existing transmission (i.e., the ROFR extension).
 This applies to both Original and Redirect reservations. - b.
-In addition to any current charges for existing transmission, Customers will be billed for this new service using the Block rate based on the total duration of the updated reservation (rather than the duration of just the ROFR extension). - i.
-For example, consider a conditional Original or Redirect reservation that is five (5) Calendar Days duration and successfully exercises ROFR to add four (4) additional Calendar Days.
-Those four (4) Calendar Days will be billed starting at the lower Block 2 rate (days 6+), considering that the ROFR extension represents day six (6) through day nine (9) of a now nine (9) Calendar Day reservation.
+In addition to any current charges for existing transmission, Customers will be billed for this new service using the Block rate based on the total duration of the updated reservation (rather than the duration of just the ROFR extension).

+- b-i. -For example, consider an conditional Original or Redirect reservation that is five (5) Calendar Ddays duration and successfully exercises ROFR to add four (4) additional Calendar Ddays.
+Those four (4) Calendar Ddays will be billed starting at the lower Block 2 rate (days 6+), considering that the ROFR extension represents days six (6) through day nine (9) of a now nine (9) Calendar Dday reservation.
 This approach is applied consistently to new service granted as a ROFR extension to both Original and Redirect conditional reservations. - 2.
-PTP Customers whose CONFIRMED capacity is recalled, in whole or in part, due to Preemption will receive a credit based on the amount of time capacity was recalled. - a.
-The rate applied to this credit will be based upon the actual time recalled rather than the rate paid for the original capacity. - i.
-For example, a recall of five (5) Calendar Days will be credited at the Block 1 (days 1-5) Monthly, Weekly, Daily PTP rate, even if the Customer is being billed at the lower Block 2 rate for the reserved capacity it originally requested.
+PTP Customers whose CONFIRMED capacity is recalled, in whole or in part, due to Preemption will receive a credit based on the amount of time capacity was recalled. - a. -The rate applied to this credit will be based upon the actual time recalled rather than the rate paid for the original capacity. - 2-i. -For example, a recall of five (5) Calendar Ddays will be credited at the Block 1 (days 1-5) Monthly, Weekly, Daily PTP rate, even if the Customer is being billed at the lower Block 2 rate for the reserved capacity it originally requested. - 3.
+The messages associated with the recall credit will be: